pharmaverse/envsetup/tests/testthat/_snaps/R4.4/autos.md

           'test_global'

-       The following objects were not added to .GlobalEnv as they already exist:
+       The following objects are added to .GlobalEnv:

+          'atest'

+       The following objects were overwritten in .GlobalEnv:

           'atest'